oniatsu/HotSwitch/_index.html/chunk1.md

 HotSwitch is a window switcher app for Mac OS X.

-It provides elegant and rapid window switching, **even if many complex windows** is showing.
+It provides elegant and rapid window switching, **even if many complex windows** are showing.